LisovetsAlex/GmailLabeler/README.md

     "ImapPass": "",       // gmail app password
     "Categories": [
       {
-        "Name": "Gaming News",
+        "Name": "Weather News",
-        "Description": "All mail that is about games and news about them."
+        "Description": "All mail that is about weather and news about it."
       },
       {
         "Name": "Other",